House Passes FAIR-Opposed ALLIES Act

 The bill eliminates existing language built into the law requiring that applicants have performed “sensitive and trusted services” in their capacity working with U.S. military forces in Afghanistan.
 This modification opens the door for any Afghan with even a tangential claim to aiding U.S. military forces to apply.
 Contrary to ensuring that deserving Afghans receive SIVs in a prompt and accurate fashion – something FAIR would not oppose – it is likely to open the application floodgates to applicants with marginal or frivolous claims, making it much more difficult to vet and adjudicate legitimate applicants.

 Additionally, the bill eliminates existing requirements that SIV applicants show they face a serious threat.
-While many argue that Afghans who significantly aided U.S. military forces face a serious threat upon our withdrawal, the practical consequence of eliminating this requirement, like elimination of the requirement to have performed sensitive and trusted service, is that it will result in a cascade of new applications, many from individuals whose service was marginal or, worse, whose loyalties are questionable.
+While many argue that Afghans who significantly aided U.S. military forces face a serious threat upon our withdrawal, the practical consequence of eliminating this requirement, like the elimination of the requirement to have performed sensitive and trusted service, is that it will result in a cascade of new applications, many from individuals whose service was marginal or, worse, whose loyalties are questionable.

 Lastly, consider how the Biden administration is currently operating when it comes to immigration.
 Can the American people trust this administration to properly vet, and not rubber-stamp, every applicant of a risky immigration program?
 The administration’s actions all across the system say otherwise.